-D. Efficiency
+Efficiency

 - 131. Efficiency is a measure of how economically resources and inputs (funds, expertise, time, etc.) are converted into results.
 A variety of indicators have been used to assess the efficiency of the portfolio in Viet Nam. - 132.
 Overall, the record of projects in terms of efficiency is good, with timely project effectiveness and completion even by APR's relatively high standards in this regard.
 The effectiveness lag, which is the time gap between project approval and effectiveness, is 5.5 months on average in Viet Nam, well below the regional average of 9.2 months and the IFAD average of 12.4 months. - 133.
 With regard to project completion, projects were either completed by the original closing date (HDP and HRDP) or extended (in three cases PRMP, ARCDP and RIDP) for no more than one year and without additional funding.
-The two projects for which PCRs are available show good performance with regard to timely project completion.
+The two projects for which project completion reports (PCRs) are available show good performance with regard to timely project completion.
 HRDP accomplished all the planned, as well as some additional, activities within the original six-year time frame.
-Despite a slow start (owing to lack of TA to sensitize it to the participatory approach),44 project management learned and adapted fast, the project subsequently got back on track, and the IFAD loan was fully disbursed by the completion date.
+Despite a slow start (owing to lack of technical assistance to sensitize it to the participatory approach), project management learned and adapted fast, the project subsequently got back on track, and the IFAD loan was fully disbursed by the completion date.
 RIDP was extended for one year to implement all the activities without extra funding.
-Within the extended implementation period, all planned activities, except the microenterprise development subcomponent, were completed.45 - 134.
+Within the extended implementation period, all planned activities, except the microenterprise development subcomponent, were completed. - 134.
 Average programme management costs for the entire Viet Nam portfolio are around 10.8 per cent of total costs, which is in line with the average for APR.
 However, project management costs vary considerably, ranging from less than 7 per cent of the total (for PRMP and HRDP, for example) to more than 13 per cent (DPRP, DBRP and TNSP).
 An important question here is whether the funding covered one or two provinces.
 Both PRMP and HRDP covered only one, and thus had to fund only one PPMU and associated district and commune PMUs. - 135.
 Ex post calculations of project rates of return are only available in two cases.
 The recalculated rate of return for HRDP of 28 per cent exceeded the appraisal estimate of 25 per cent.
-For HPM, the estimated rate of return calculated by the IE was 15 per cent. - 136.
+For HPM, the estimated rate of return calculated by the interim evaluation was 15 per cent. - 136.
 In a few cases, economic and financial analyses of models developed by projects are available.
-The PCR of RIDP noted that four out of five models developed by the project were economically efficient, of which chicken- and pig-raising, and fish farming were the most efficient models with rates of return of 50.8 per cent, 88.6 per cent and 91.5 per cent, respectively.
-The returns on irrigation investment were estimated at 49.85 per cent, a little higher than the expected value given in the project appraisal (48.85 per cent).
-These high marginal rates of return provided substantial incentives for farmers to follow the recommended models and to take advantage of the extension and animal health services provided through the project.
-The advanced technical training (FFSs, training of key farmers, demonstrations, etc.) provided by the project helped farmers to increase production by supporting the adoption of modern farming practices.
-Some activities, however, had unstable economic rates of return (such as pig-fattening and Momordica cochinchinensis plantation)46 as they were very sensitive to both input and output price variations.
-This underlines the importance of conducting comprehensive market analyses for potential products and of providing information on market demand to farmers.
+The PCR of RIDP noted that four out of five models developed by the project were economically efficient, of which chicken- and pig-raising, and fish

-SIDA had originally agreed to provide TA, but subsequently decided not to do so as a consequence of a shift in priorities for its assistance programme in Viet Nam.
+SIDA had originally agreed to provide technical assistance, but subsequently decided not to do so as a consequence of a shift in priorities for its assistance programme in Viet Nam.
 Part of the planned funding for microenterprises was reallocated to other project components.
+The

+&lt;sup>45 Part of the planned funding for microenterprises was reallocated to other project components.
 The project was not fully disbursed however.
 At project closing it was found that there was USD 1 million remaining in the account.
 This was due to the fact that the Government had added an amount in the last year equivalent to the taxes that had wrongly been paid during project implementation and as this amount was not foreseen, the project could not spend all the money in the last year.